Mon 25 Apr, 2022 Moss Vale, AU

 Sat 07 Nov, 2020 Sydney, AU

 Both Kate and I had some work to do today, which brought to our attention the absence of proper desk-space in our hotel room.
-I started the day by speed-dialling reception asking for another chair and was glad to learn they would bring one up for us.
+I started the day by pressing speed-dial 01, and asked reception for another chair.
+They would bring one up for us.
 The day I moved out of my parents house (a decade-and-a-half ago) was the day I officially became a wrinkly-clothes type of guy.
 When it comes to laundry, over the years I have developed a slight disliking of hanging wet washings and ironing clothes.
 Perhaps something to do with my chronic lack of patience.
 Ironing really gets me a little, I guess I feel it just requires too much preparing and setting up.
 In fact, according to my personal all time top-ten of boards the clunky one used for ironing would be located at the bottom.
-If I remember correctly, the last time I got my fingers stuck in the folding mechanism of an ironing board was thirty minutes ago.
+If I remember correctly, the last time I got my fingers stuck in the folding mechanism of an ironing board, was exactly thirty minutes ago.
 Unhandily I folded out the hotel room's flower patterned ironing device to create myself a wobbly desk.
 I sat down and continued todays trend of folding things out by opening my MacBook.
 Suddenly, an Uber Eats notification popped up.
-Our wiener-schnitzels are on their way, and I'm about to turn this temporary desk into a temporary dining table; strike while the iron is hot!
+Our schnitzels are on their way, and I'm about to turn this temporary desk into a temporary dining table; strike while the iron is hot!

 Fri 06 Nov, 2020 Sydney, AU